faiimea/faiimea/README.md

   I am a sophomore majoring in Internet Security in Shanghai Jiaotong University.

-  **Any sufficiently advanced technology is indistinguishable from magic**, and I'm on my way to be a *magician*.:yum:
+  **Any sufficiently advanced technology is indistinguishable from magic**, and I'm on my way to be a *magician*.